tournepivoine/shinpokered-fr/README.md

 - Holding B in zero delay text mode will not revert the text to FAST speed
 - Major cleanup of options constants
 - Fixed a minor issue where the first pokemon an opponent sends out can't be switched
+- Fixed a graphical bug on the naming screen that apears on cheapo flash carts

 #Bugfixes
 -----------